-What is best to do with your pubic hair isn't always obvious.
-Many people have started opting to trim their pubic hair instead of shaving it totally off, to stay clear of razor burn, ingrown hairs, and itchy stubble.
+How you should groom your pubic hair isn't always obvious.
+Many people have started opting to trim their pubic hair instead of shaving it totally off, to try to stay clear of razor burn, ingrown hairs, and itchy stubble.
 If you'd rather go that route, but don't have any idea what tools to use, there are several options available for affordable, quick, and safe trimming.
 Here's where to start.

 Manscaped's Lawn Mower was created with pubic hair as a primary motivator.
 It has two attachments that give it four length settings, which allows for whatever kind of trim you want.
 The surface is non-slip, and the body is 100% waterproof, so it's perfect for use in the shower.
 Blades are also simple to replace, and $15 replacement packs come every three months after.